troscianko/BehaveAI/README.md

 50-100 annotations of each class should be sufficient to run a quick initial model.
 This can be done in under 20 minutes for a simple, single class.

 ## Building & running the initial model
-Once you've got an initial annotation dataset, run the BehaveAI_classify_track.py script.
+Once you've got an initial annotation dataset (e.g. 50-100 annotations drawn), run the BehaveAI_classify_track.py script.
 This will automatically start training the models from your initial annotation files.
 At this stage, with a small annotation set it should be quite fast.
 This will create an initial model, and you can see that the model and the YOLO performance data are placed into a new directory in your working directory.
 Have a look at the output and don't worry if it's not performing amazingly at this stage.

 ## Auto-Annotation

 Once you've trained an initial model the annotation script it will use this in a semi-supervised 'auto-annotation' fashion, attempting to detect and classify things as you annotate.
 This will show you where the model is working well, and where it's not (closing the training loop).
 Use this opportunity to correct any errors it's making. e.g. add things it missed (false negatives), redraw boundaries, correct classes etc... importantly you can also add plain background frames (with nothing annotated) in cases where it's making false positive errors.
 Also focus on those borderline cases whether the model isn't confident (it shows you the confidence).
 Remember to press 'enter' as before to save a new annotation frame.
 Aim to increase your annotation set - perhaps doubling the size.
 Now re-run the BehaveAI_classify_track.py script and it will note that you've added more annotations and ask whether you want to re-train the model.
 Select 'y' (yes) and it will do so.
 You can repeat this auto-annotation cycle until you achieve the model performance and versatility required, helping to avoid annotating more than necessary, and also avoiding over-fitting.

 If you'd prefer to train the model from scratch rather than retrain your existing model (perhaps also switching between different YOLO version and model sizes), simply move or rename the relevant model directories, adjust the ini settings and re-run the script.
 Old models are kept as backups, so nothing should be lost.
-Note that you must not change the motion parameters after building our annotation set; annotations are saved only with the current setting and cannot be altered afterwards.
+Note that you must not change the motion parameters in the ini file after building our annotation set; annotations are saved only with the current setting and cannot be altered afterwards.

 ## Batch processing